openid/openid4vp_ble/main.md

 .# Abstract

-This document defines how Bluetooth Low Energy (BLE) can be used to request presentation of verifiable credentials.
-It uses request and response syntax as defined in [@!OpenID4VP].
+This document defines how Bluetooth Low Energy (BLE) can be used to request the presentation of verifiable credentials.
+It uses the request and response syntax as defined in [@!OpenID4VP].

 {mainmatter}